-Denyse’s other novels include the critically-acclaimed Overnight to Innsbruck and Irish bestseller The Catalpa Tree.
+Denyse’s other novels include the critically-acclaimed Overnight to Innsbruck and bestseller The Catalpa Tree.
 Her books have been translated into six languages.

 Born in Boston, Denyse had a peripatetic childhood.
 Moving from one country to another gave her a lifelong habit, and love, of writing letters, which proved an excellent apprenticeship for a novelist.